Esri/arcgis-rest-js/demos/personal-api-keys/README.md

 To run this example:

 1. Create an API key with the privileges to create, read and update items.
-2. Copy `config.template.js` to `config.js` and replace the API key with the API key from step 1.
+2. Copy `config.template.ts` to `config.ts` and replace the API key with the API key from step 1.
 3. Run `npm install` and `npm start`